-As noted earlier, students must retake courses in which they received a grade of B- or lower.
+As noted earlier, students must retake courses in which they receive a grade of "B- "or lower.

-The EdD faculty's goal is the successful completion of the degree by all students accepted to the program.
-Students are most successful when they proactively leverage the advice, support, and guidance provided by the EdD program's administrators, faculty, and staff.
+The EdD faculty's goal is the successful completion of the degree by all students who are accepted to the program.
+Students are most successful when they proactively leverage the advice, support, and guidance provided by the EdD program administrators, faculty, and staff.